null Skip to main content

 4. Can you build tolerance to a stun gun?

-No, electric shock works on the nervous system, and repeated exposure does not make someone immune to its effects.
+No, repeated exposure doesn’t make you immune to its effects.

 5. Is it legal to carry a stun gun?

-Laws vary by state and country, so always check your local regulations before purchasing one.
+Laws vary, so check local regulations before purchasing or carrying one.

 Disclaimer: